Lamar Odom Claims His Ex-Fiancée Was 'Taking Advantage' of Him for 'Monetary Reasons': She Was 'Very Deceitful'

-Lamar Odom Claims His Ex-Fiancée Sabrina Parr Was 'Taking Advantage' of Him for 'Monetary Reasons'
+Lamar Odom Believes His Ex-Fiancée Was 'Taking Advantage' of Him for 'Monetary Reasons'

 "Talking about her, it makes me sad because I don't really like nobody taking advantage of me, especially for monetary reasons," said the former pro basketball player